Robert Maitland O'Reilly: Accomplishments

 Perhaps the outstanding accomplishment of this regime was the increase and reorganization of the Medical Corps and the Hospital Corps, with the elimination of the meaningless titles carried by medical officers and the substitution of the titles sergeant and corporal for the obsolete titles of noncommissioned officers.
 This reorganization act of April 23, 1908 (35 Stat.
 66), also created the Medical Reserve Corps.
 O'Reilly was president of the board which recommended the adoption of typhoid prophylaxis for the army.
 In 1906 he reconstituted the Board for the Study of Tropical Diseases in Manila and set for it certain objectives.
 In that same year he represented the United States at the international conference at Geneva, Switzerland, for the revision of the Geneva Convention.
 At the expiration of his first term of appointment in 1906 he was reappointed and served until the time for his compulsory retirement for age on January 14, 1909.
 Never of strong constitution and the subject of much ill health during his army career, his remaining three years were spent quietly in a state of semi-invalidism in Washington, where he died of uremic poisoning, on November 3, 1912.

 O'Reilly's only notable written contribution was the monograph on military surgery which appeared in the fourth edition of W. W. Keen's American Textbook of Surgery (1903), in which he collaborated with Major William C. Borden.

-O'Reilly was a man of fine mind and of high culture.
-He had great personal attraction, winning the affection and loyalty of all with whom he came into intimate contact.
-Though of a sensitive and retiring disposition he had an unfailing fund of courtesy and good nature.
-He was a devotee of chamber music and an accomplished performer on the violin.
-Many of his deepest friendships were with those to whom he was bound by the ties of music.
-Physically a small man, he carried himself with a good military bearing.
+O'Reilly studied music and culture.
+He played the violin and participated in chamber music.
+He maintained a military bearing and established friendships through his musical activities.

 A convalescent hospital ship in service during World War I was named after him.
 The World War II military hospital, O'Reilly General Hospital, was named for him.